ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 # Data Types and Matching

-In this tutorial we learn how to build our own types in OCaml, and how to write functions which process this new data.
+In this tutorial, we learn how to build our own types in OCaml and to write functions that process this new data.

 ## Built-in Compound Types

 We have already seen simple data types such as `int`, `float`, `string`, and `bool`.
 Let's recap the built-in compound data types we can use in OCaml to combine such values.
-First, we have lists which are ordered collections of any number of elements of like type:
+First, we have lists, which are ordered collections of any number of elements sharing the same type:

 ```ocaml
 # [];;